yojoots/libbitcoin-system-wiki/Glossary.md

 #### Developer
 A [Person](#person) creating an [Implementation](#implementation).
 #### Claimant
-A [Person](#person) who owns a claim on property under the control of another person.
+A [Person](#person) who holds a claim on property under the control of another person.
 > Also a lien-holder, shareholder, lender, or depositor.

 ## Mining